 Knowles was born on April 17, 1946 – he had his first brush with the law when he stole a bicycle at seven years old.
 After a misspent youth, he was arrested in May of 1968 for attempted burglary and served three years in a Florida state prison.
 They released him in 1971, but he was quickly re-arrested on similar charges.
 He escaped from a prison work camp the following year, but was recaptured three weeks later, earning three more years in the big house for the escape and resisting arrest.
 While serving time in prison he attracted the rapt attention of a recently separated San Francisco cocktail waitress named Angela Covic.
 She hired a criminal attorney who secured his early release, and in May of 1974 Knowles headed out to California for a fresh start.

 Things didn’t work out so well with Angela.
-She sensed his dark and corrupt spirit, and sent him packing.
+After being exposed to his dark and corrupt spirit, she sent him packing.
 He returned to Florida, where he was quickly arrested in Jacksonville on charges of aggravated assault.
 On July 26, 1974, he escaped once again, and it was on this day that his brutal campaign truly commenced.
 Over the next 15 weeks he made good on the promise to have his name included in the pantheon of the most prolific murderers of the 20th century, traveling across the country while feasting on a steady diet of carnage, mayhem, and death.
 He was directly linked to the slaying of 18 victims, and he later claimed to have taken the lives of 17 more ill-fated souls.

 The noose began to tighten in November of 1974 when he picked up British journalist Sandy Fawkes at a bar in Atlanta, GA after murdering a man named Carswell Carr and his daughter in nearby Milledgeville.
 Knowles swept the infatuated war correspondent off her feet, and they both set off on a romantic road trip down the highway to West Palm Beach, FL, in a car stolen from one of his previous victims.